gottfrois/link_thumbnailer/README.md

 	object.url
 	=> nil

-You can check whether this object is valid or not (set mandatory attributes in the initializer, default are `[url, title, image]`)
+You can check whether this object is valid or not (set mandatory attributes in the initializer, defaults are `[url, title, image]`)

 	object.valid?
  	=> false